Wayne Daniels

-Wayne Daniels (born April 8, 1987) is an American football defensive end who is currently a free agent.
-He played college football at TCU.
+Wayne Daniels (born April 8, 1987) is an American former professional football player who was a defensive end.
+He played college football for the TCU Horned Frogs.
 Daniels was a 2010 College All-American selection by the Football Writers Association of America.

+Early life

 Daniels attended Kilgore High School in Texas, where he registered 65 tackles with eight sacks, three quarterback pressures and an interception in his senior year.
 Regarded as a three-star recruit by Rivals.com, Daniels was listed as the No. 32 strongside defensive end prospect in the class of 2006.

 Professional career

 New York Jets

 After going undrafted, Daniels signed as an undrafted free agent with the New York Jets.

 Chicago Rush

 Daniels was assigned to the Chicago Rush of the Arena Football League (AFL).
 On December 6, 2011, he was traded to the Pittsburgh Power, but later placed him on reassignment on March 20, 2012.
 He was once again assigned to the Rush in March.